 Remove the cookie dough from the refrigerator.
 Form the cookie the dough into 1-inch sized balls.
 This is super easy when using a cookie scoop.
 Simply scoop out the dough, and roll briefly in your hands to form a ball.
 Try not to handle the dough too long or the butter will melt from the heat of your hands.
 Drop the cookie dough balls into the powdered sugar, and toss to coat evenly.

 Place each ball 2-inches apart onto the baking sheets and bake in a preheated oven until edges are set and tops are cracked, about 8 to 10 minutes.

 Cool slightly on the cookie sheets until set, and then remove the cookies and place them on a wire rack to cool completely.
+Repeat with the remaining cookie dough.
 Makes about 48 chocolate crinkle cookies.